wso2/docs-ei/en/micro-integrator/docs/setup/user_stores/setting_up_a_userstore.md

 ## Configuring an LDAP user store

 An LDAP user store is recommended for the Micro Integrator.
-Follow the instruction given below.

-### Step 1: Setting up an LDAP
+!!!
+Note

-See the documentation of your LDAP provider for instructions on setting up the LDAP.
+	<b>Before you begin</b>, see the documentation of your LDAP provider for instructions on setting up the LDAP.

-### Step 2: Connecting to the LDAP

-Follow the steps given below to connect the Micro Integrator to the LDAP user store.
+Follow the steps given below to connect the Micro Integrator to your LDAP user store.

 1. Open the `deployment.toml` file stored in the `<MI_HOME>/conf/` directory.
 2. Add the following configuration to disable the default file-based user store: